LitHaxor/CS20/src/CORE/DS/README.md

 When data is proccessed and It has a meaing to it, then we call it informission.</br>
-Suppose, my name is **"ASHNA"** in raw unproccessed, It is not meaningful.</br>
+Suppose, someones name is **"VIDED"** in raw unproccessed form.
+We cannot extract meanning from it.</br>
-But, when we proccess the raw data it gives **"Hasan"** which has a meaning .
+But, when we proccess the raw data it gives **"DEVID"** which is  a meanningful name.

-- Information is set of data that are proccessed.
+- Informations are set of data that are processed.
-- Information is meaningful and uselful.
+- Informations are meaningful , useful.
 - Data is proccessed according to requirement and become information.

 ![Data](https://www.guru99.com/images/1/053018_0710_Differenceb1.png)